cds-astro/ipyaladin/README.md

     $ pip install ipyaladin

-Then, make sure to enable widgetsnbextension :
+Then, make sure to enable widgetsnbextension:

     $ jupyter nbextension enable --py widgetsnbextension

-Finally, enable ipyaladin :
+Finally, enable ipyaladin:

     $ jupyter nbextension enable --py --sys-prefix ipyaladin

+There is also an experimental conda package that can be installed with:

+    $ conda install ipyaladin

 For a development installation (requires npm) you can either do: